By: Dr. Dorian Richardson (bio below)

 Dorian is also a public speaker and has spoken in multiple arenas.
 She finds that speaking and motivating others is one of her greatest passions.

-Her foundation in everything that she is governed by the principle of agape.
+Her foundation in everything is that she governed by the principle of agape.
 In greek, agape means love for everyone.
 Everything she does is from a place of love.